qzmfranklin/zmake/README.md

 **NOTE**: We use `root/` to denote the directory where you cloned zmake.git on your own computer.

+**NOTE**: This README.md is outdated.
+Will update as soon as the changes are stablized and tested.

+**TODO**: So far, zmake is no more than a method and a script for writing Makefiles.
+The idea of using complete DAGs and having directory-specific pattern rules is restricted by the syntax and quirks and the time honored make program.
+A new make program that is built with easy specification of the DAG and directory-specific pattern rules is currently underway.
+As of 11/03/2014, only part of the DAG class is implemented, as in `demo/algorithm/graph/dag/`.
+Need a parser to parse the new Makefiles and a fully parallelized scheduler.

 # A Brief History of Makefiles